 Some horses will continue to eat the same amount of food but will change the way they eat.
 Instead of eating all of their feed in one go, they’ll eat a little bit of it then walk away and come back to it later.
 This is because they’re in pain when they eat but are still hungry.

 In more serious cases horses have been known to grind their teeth due to the pain and lie on their backs.
-It’s more common in foals, but it’s thought that they lie on their backs as that position offers some relief of the pain.
+It’s more common in foals, but it’s thought that they lie on their backs as that position offers some relief from the pain.
 If your horse is producing brown gastric fluid then it’s possible that he may have a bleeding ulcer and veterinarian assistance is crucial.

 Diagnosing ulcers in horses